Choosing a Fine-Tuning Method in Generative AI

 • Use T-Few for format following or instruction following.

-• Use Vanilla for complicated semantical understanding improvement, such as improving a model's understanding of medical cases.
+• Use Vanilla for complicated semantic understanding improvement, such as improving a model's understanding of medical cases.

 Hosting